hsnnkaratass/hsnnkaratass.github.io/_portfolio/2021 Fighter UAV.md

   <em>Figure 4 - Example Labelling</em>
 </p>

 We gathered 10.000 labeled raw images like the Figure 4, in order to increase the image number and diversity, we applied augmentation techniques like flipping, rotating and random cropping.
 After augmentation, finally we got 110.000 labelled images for training.

+Finally, after training the developed dataset, we conducted inference using the Nvidia Xavier-NX platform, which yielded a commendable performance of 70 frames per second (FPS).
+This demonstrates the efficiency of the deployed detection algorithm in real-time object detection.
+Moreover, the accuracy of the model showcased promising results, indicating its effectiveness in accurately identifying objects.
+The achieved FPS and accuracy metrics serve as strong indicators of the algorithm's capability to handle real-world scenarios and contribute to the overall success of the dogfight mission.

 ### Stereo Vision